PWNAGERobotics/ScoutingPASS/README.md

 We use custom Excel screens and graphs to determine a strategy for each of our matches.

-The night before Eliminations we load the Excel data into Tableau where we use the data mining/graphing capabilities to make a pick list.
+The night before Eliminations, we load the Excel data into Tableau, where we use the data mining/graphing capabilities to make a pick list.

 The pick list can be modified up to Alliance Selection based on the data that is continued to be collected up to the last match.